jasonmeurer/AzureAppGwAppID/README.md

 # AzureAppGwAppID

+This repo contains 2 skillets.
-Skillet to create the Palo Alto Networks App-ID for the Azure Application Gateway Health Probe
+1. AzureAppGwAppID skillet to create the Palo Alto Networks App-ID for the Azure Application Gateway Health Probe.
+2. move_rule_rest skillet to move the rule to its properly location above the actual application rule and commit.

+This is also a workflow skillet included to run them in sequence.
+Waiting a bug in panhandler to be fixed which is preventing the execution of the second skillet.